-Summer is the time of hill stations.
+Summer in India is the time of hill stations.
 While North Indians plan Himalaya, some South Indians go to the Western Ghats.
 This means popular hill stations will be traffic jammed and crowded, so be ready for that!

 Autumn in India

-The bigger part of India doesn’t understand Autumn due to the tropical nature of climate.
+The bigger part of India doesn’t understand Autumn due to the tropical nature of the climate.
 Nevertheless, if you are looking for fall foliage with rich warm colors head to Himalaya.
 I strongly recommend checking out Himachal Pradesh and Jammu & Kashmir.